 By 1980 there were an estimated 75,000 caravans in Norway.
 By 2002 the number had only increased to 80,000 registered caravans.
 This modest increase had probably to do with registration rules: Caravans on permanent sites did not have to register.
 According to this newspaper article in 2010 there were approximately 80,000 unregistered caravans on permanent sites, 27,000 motorhomes and 73,000 registered (movable) caravans.

 This trend was noticable everywhere, in the mountains, lowlands and by the sea – in winter and summer.
 Over the years the permanent space for the caravan was considerably enlarged.
 The traditional foretent attached to the caravan was not enough.
 Terraces and wooden or plastic cabins were put up next to the caravan, and we got a new word in the Norwegian language – “spikertelt” («nail-tent» in direct translation to English).

 The “Nail tent” campsites is the closest Norway has come to trailer camps in the USA.
 It was nowhere near the mobile home, and there was no question of staying permanently throughout the year in the nail tents.
 This was also the closest caravan owners came to the Norwegian dream of owning a private cabin.
 Many could probably afford a cabin, but preferred a place close to other people and the social life in the camp.

-This blog entry is part of a longer article in five sections about campsites in Norway during the last 50 years.
+You have read the story of campsites in Norway (part 4).
+This entry is part of a longer article in five sections about campsites in Norway during the last 50 years.